techiediaries/techiediaries/_posts/2020/angular/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 In the next step of our example, we'll set up Angular Material in our project for styling our UI.

-## Angular Tutorial, Step 7 — Styling the UI with Angular Material v9
+##   Step 7 — Styling the UI with Angular Material v9

 In this step of our Angular 9 tutorial, we'll proceed to add Angular Material to our project and style our application UI.